 Important: Stamp duty notifications can be amended.
 Before registering any gift deed, verify the current applicable rate with your Sub-Registrar or at revenueharyana.gov.in and jamabandi.nic.in.
 Also ensure the stamp duty value is computed on the higher of declared value or the current circle rate for that locality.

-Taxable gifts (from non-relatives, above ₹50,000): Declare under “Income from Other Sources” in your ITR.
-Report in Schedule OS.
+Taxable gifts (from non-relatives, above ₹50,000): Declare under “Income from Other Sources” Schedule OS in ITR-2 or ITR-3.

 | Gift | Taxable? | Why |